rootstrap/blog/content/Hash functions in daily life I - Martin Rubi.md

 ## Doing the laundry with a hash function

-Many years ago I moved to a new neighbourhood and I used to do the laundry in a store nearby.
+Many years ago I moved to a new neighborhood and I used to do the laundry in a store nearby.

 I used to give the order number to the cashier and she would look upon all the